RobDWaller/robdwaller.github.io/_posts/2020-05-27-useful-web-design-tools.md

 ---
 layout: post
 title: "Useful Web Design Tools"
-description: "There are though some great, free design tools online which are very helpful and I thought I'd make a quick note of a few of them."
+description: "There are some great, free design tools online which are very helpful and I thought I'd make a quick note of a few of them."
 tags: [web design, colours, fonts, icons]
 published: true
 ---